C. Robert Wieser

-C. Robert Wieser qualified from MIT as an electrical engineer and later became a developer of electrical and computing technology.
-He is especially and particularly noted for having contributed to the development of the Cape Cod Air Defense system (Cape Cod Air Force Station) and SAGE system.
+C. Robert Wieser (January 19, 1919 – March 1, 2011) qualified from MIT as an electrical engineer and later became a developer of electrical and computing technology.
+He was especially and particularly noted for having contributed to the development of the Cape Cod Air Defense system (Cape Cod Air Force Station) and SAGE system.

 Wieser directed the first successful testing of the technology necessary for the creation of an airborne interception system (using radar and computers), which from this embryonic state, would later develop into the Semi-Automatic Ground Environment system (SAGE).
 The SAGE system led to the development of technology known as packet switching, which contributed directly, from being a composite element of technology, to the creation of the ARPANET and ultimately the Internet.

-Short bio
+Short biography

+Wieser was born Charles Robert Wieser in New Rochelle, New York on January 19, 1919.

 The following information shows a biographical history of C. Robert Wieser made using three sources: